Aha WING: ENTRY POST

 ~~~Adventures in Understanding,

 A well-loved teacher, Inverse never talked down to his students–though he did sometimes knock them over in his affectionate enthusiasm to get a point across.
-You can find more on the von Neumanns (including on Johnny’s trickster exploits with colleagues like the “beautiful mime” John Nash & Einstein at his hairiest) in the clickable file Inverse at Princeton, below.
+You can find more on the von Neumanns, including Johnny’s trickster exploits with colleagues (like the “beautiful mime” John Nash & Einstein at his hairiest) in the file Inverse at Princeton (below).
 [Click to open the pdf at the very bottom of this Post, using backspace for website return.]

 Inverse has much to teach about the spirit of play, urge to discover & the layered experience of following one’s nose to knowledge–along with lessons on the nature of trust, friendship & good will.
 His main contribution may be considered the infectious daily example of his exuberantly cooperative spirit, i.e., his desire to explore & discover together.

-Considering the cooperative bond between humans & dogs from ancient times, the von Neumann relationships may also remind us of “synergy,” that feature of wholes greater than the sum of their parts, with values added by working together.
-How parts play together in relation to each other may be considered an important (if under-explored) aspect of game-theory.
+Considering the cooperative bond between humans & dogs from ancient times, the von Neumann relationships may remind us of “synergy,” that feature of wholes greater than the sum of their parts, with values added by working together.
+How parts play together may be considered an important (if under-explored) aspect of both existence & game-theory.

-Using game choices to study what people (& dogs) might actually do in particular situations helps model the dynamics of variable systems.
+Using game choices to study what people (& dogs) might do in various situations can help reveal the dynamics of variable systems.
 Of course game choices & ‘real-life’ choices aren’t necessarily the same, as any shoot-em-up arcade- or play-money game may illustrate.
 In a simulation, everything ultimately hinges on the design.
 An arcade setting favors fast action, with use of sound, motion, & other visuals to generate excitement.
+A seminar or other classroom may promote observation, reflection & understanding.

-Simulations that teach far less visceral skills will tend to have far less sensational features, focusing on more conceptual key elements to help players distinguish relevant factors among available choices, along with the likeliest range of effects.
+Simulations that teach far less visceral skills will tend to have far less sensational features, focusing on more conceptual key elements to help players distinguish relevant factors informing available choices & identify the likeliest range of effects (both first order & subsequent).
 In such cases, the coordination is less hand-eye than psycho-linguistic, bringing focus to the terms used for categories, actions, choices, approaches, & strategies.

 a) SCROLL up & down, left & right ON THIS PAGE, e.g., to